-Although the speed and volume of house sales has increased over the last few months, there is still a little confusion over the current viewing guidelines.
+Although the speed and volume of house sales has increased over the last few months, there is still a little confusion as to how to manage house viewings during lockdown.

 As a result, many of our clients still ask us how best to manage house viewings during lockdown.
 With that in mind, we thought it may be useful to recap what you will need to do to make sure your house can be viewed safely while it’s on the market.